Computing a Link Diagram from its Exterior: Modifying triangulations with arcs

+Part (\ref{item: ideal input}) of the input data produced the layered filled triangulation $\cT$ of Section~\ref{sec: layered tri}, which comes enriched with a barycentric link $L$.
+Part (\ref{item: input moves}) of the input data is a sequence of Pachner moves $(P_i)$ converting $\cT$ to the base triangulation $\cT_0$ described in Section~\ref{sec: embed}.
+The next step of our algorithm is to apply the moves $(P_i)$ to $\cT$, carrying the link $L$ along as we go.

-\section{Pachner moves with arcs}
+\subsection{Pachner moves with arcs}

-In this appendix, we describe how we keep track of the barycentric arcs as Pachner moves are performed as outlined in Section~\ref{sec: moves with arcs}.
-Throughout this appendix, $\cT$ is a triangulation with barycentric arcs and $P$ is a Pachner move transforming $\cT$ into the triangulation $\cS = P\cT.$
+In this section, we describe how we keep track of the barycentric arcs as Pachner moves are performed.
+Throughout this section, $\cT$ is a triangulation with barycentric arcs and $P$ is a Pachner move transforming $\cT$ into the triangulation $\cS = P\cT.$